szabgab/slides/perl-programming/test-builder.md

 {id: test-deep}

-<a href="https://metacpan.org/pod/Test::Deep">Test::Deep</a> by Fergal Daly provides various function
-testing data structure is much better way than is_deeply of Test::More.
+[Test::Deep](https://metacpan.org/pod/Test::Deep) by Fergal Daly provides various function testing data structure is much better way than is_deeply of Test::More.
 We return to the example examples/perl/lib/MyBugs.pm

 * cmp_deeply
 * cmp_bag